 Coastal uplands, especially hammocks in the Florida Keys.

 Three or more broods per year.
 The slender, whitish eggs are laid singly on the tips of developing leaves.

 Caterpillars feed mostly during the night and on cloudy days.
 Adults often fly in shady areas along trails in hammocks.
 Males fly erratically, searching for females.

-Native larval host plants include the cultivated trees Guiana-plum (Drypetes lateriflora), milkbark (Drypetes diversifolia) and Jamaidca caper-tree (Quadrella cynophallophora) and the cultivated shrub limber caper (Cynophalla flexuosa).
+Native larval host plants include the cultivated trees Guiana-plum (Drypetes lateriflora), milkbark (Drypetes diversifolia) and Jamaica caper-tree (Quadrella cynophallophora) and the cultivated shrub limber caper (Cynophalla flexuosa).
 Native nectar plants include the cultivated tree poisonwood (Metopium toxiferum), the cultivated shrubs wild-sage (Lantana involucrata) and Florida Keys blackbead (Pithecellobium keyense), the cultivated vine yellowroot (Morinda royoc), the cultivated wildflowers narrowleaf yellowtops (Flaveria linearis), scorpionstail (Heliotropium angiospermum) and snow squarestem (Melanthera nivea) and the weedy jack-in-the-bush (Chromolaena odorata) and Spanish-needles (Bidens alba var. radiata).